glifio/filecoin-iac/documentation/switch-traffic-between-nodes.md

         pathType: Exact
 ````

-2. Edit the <span style="color:black">request-transformer-header-foo</span> KongPlugin so it adds and replaces the Authorization header of incoming requests to the <span style="color:black">Bearer bar-token</span>, like the following:
+2. Edit the **request-transformer-header-foo** KongPlugin so it adds and replaces the Authorization header of incoming requests to the **Bearer bar-token**, like the following:

 ````shell